 “I’m no more than your own thoughts Rama.
-I’m your antagonist, you can’t do without me – I’m the reverse image in mirrror or water that you must look at to know yourself.
-I’m the voice, the temptation, that you must suppress to be Rama, the man of principles.
+I’m your antagonist, you can’t do without me – I’m the voice, the temptation, that you must suppress to be Rama, the man of principles.
 You know it very well.
-What you call good and evil, they are all made of same material.
+What you call good and evil, they are all made of the same material.
 Though your lousy Brahmins will categorize us according to how we treat them, yet we are all same.
-You too have been visited by same temptations which ruled me all my life.
-But, I, at least. was free from chains of principles and rules.
+You too have been visited by the same temptations that ruled me all my life.
+But I at least was free from chains of principles and rules.
 You, on the other hand, let yourself stay chained.
-Tell me about that day at Janakpuri when you first saw Sita in Janakpuri’s palace garden.
+Tell me about that day at Janakpuri when you first saw her in Janakpuri’s palace garden.
 Weren’t you tempted to talk to her, to break all chains of society and plead for her love?
-You are the shy type, I see, but you definitely are not the one who talks about winning women – the way Janak offered her as a trophy of a contest.
+You are the shy type, I see, you are not one who talks about winning women – the way Janak offered her as a trophy of a contest.
 You wanted to go down to your knees and beg her love.
 But you couldn’t.
 You chose to stay chained.
-And you would have let her be conquered by someone else or leave her house without making any effort if your loudmouth brother hadn’t spoken when Janak mourned for lack of warriors.”
+And you would have let her be conquered by someone else or leave her house without making any effort if that loudmouth brother of yours hadn’t spoken when Janak mourned for lack of warriors.”

 “Who are you fooling, Rama?
-Aren’t you visited by the temptation to throw him out of your kingdom?
-Haven’t you found yourself wondering to yourself how come the rules of the society are set by those who pretend not to be a part of it?
-I might have kidnapped Sita, but when it comes to respecting women I and my people are better than you people are.”
+Aren’t you visited by the temptation to throw them out of the kingdom?
+Haven’t you found yourself wondering to yourself how come the rules of the society are set by those who pretend to not be a part of it?
+I might have kidnapped Sita, but when it comes to respecting women I and my people are better than you are.”

 “This you can’t have me believe.
 You only kidnapped and raped her”

-“The Indra you worshiped raped a woman by deception.
-I didn’t, I only kidnapped her and let her live in Ashok Vatika since she kept on refusing to consent to marry me.
+“The Indra you worshiped raped a married dwoman by deception and afterward did nothing to defend her against misplaced wrath of her husband.
+I didn’t, I only kidnapped her and let her live in Ashok Vatika since she refused to consent to marry me.
 Your brother, on the other hand, physically assaulted and injured my lone sister.
-Tell me O Rama, are women only respected by your people only as long as they are passive, and to be punished as soon as they start making advances on their initiative?
+Tell me O Rama, are the women only respected by your people only as long as they are passive?
+And to be punished as soon as they start making advances on their own initiative?
 And remember, how your monkeys tried to assault Mandodari?
 Where was your moral code at that time?”

 “Why?
 Why should I kill someone if I don’t have to?
-If it is deception you are accusing me of, remember Bali.
+If it is deception you are accusing me of, remember what you did with Bali.
 I don’t pretend to do the right thing, but at least I’ m not righteous.
 I try to avoid violence.
-Have you ever noticed that it was only your side who did the physical injury to the women – first by assaulting Sarupnakha, then Mandodari and now it will be your beloved Sita’s turn, and all these women?
-Your beloved Sita was safer at Ashok Vatika than she will be when you next pass your judgment.
-I had tried to avoid violence just as anyone would do.
-I spared your life too when I chose to kidnap Sita rather than kill all three of you.
-And I kidnapped Sita only because I had to take revenge.”
+Have you ever noticed that it was only your side who did the physical injury before the war began – first by assaulting Sarupnakha, then Mandodari and it will be your beloved Sita’s turn and all these women?
+I only tried to kill Hanuman who made himself deserve it by attacking my people.
+Before that, I had tried to avoid violence just as anyone would do.
+I was sparing your life too when I chose to kidnap Sita rather than kill all three of you.
+And I kidnapped Sita only because I had to take vengeance.”

 “Your Brahmins are quick to curse people for trivial reasons.
-And you, yourself, brought a war which killed countless soldiers on either side to settle your personal differences, So, don’t talk about revenge.
-Anyway, I’m sure your brahmins will find a way to hide the good in me and the wrong in you through their make-believe stories of boons and curses.
+And you, yourself, were the one who brought a whole army when you could have challenged me in a one-to-one duel and thus started a war that killed countless soldiers on either side to settle your personal differences.
+Anyway I’m sure your brahmins will find a way to hide the good in me and the wrong in you through their make-believe stories of boons and curses.
 But will it ease your ridiculous conscience?”

 “Brahmins are with me because I have followed the right path.”

-“Brahmins are with you because it is because of self-righteous fools like you, with so much conscience that no wise man can call it healthy, and so lacking in insight to understand that ‘right’ and ‘wrong’ are keywords with which they manipulate you, that they are able to dictate the terms of society.
+“Brahmins are with you because it is because of self-righteous fools like you, with so much conscience that no wise man can call it healthy and so lacking in insight to understand that ‘right’ and ‘wrong’ are keywords with which they manipulate you, that they rule the world.
 How do you define ‘right’ and ‘wrong’?
 Do you have a definition from outside those lousy books they have written?
 The Shudras suffer to date in your reign Rama.
 Your own brahmins call them untouchables.
 And you yourself feel sorry for them.
-And yet, a day will come when you will kill an innocent boy just because he was making efforts to gain knowledge and your brahmins couldn’t stand him learning what they think to be their own property.”
+And yet, you who can see the future must know that you will kill an innocent boy just because he was making efforts to gain knowledge and your brahmins couldn’t stand him learning what they think to be their own property.”

-“You are saying those things because you hate brahmins, even though you are yourself half–brahmin.
-You hate them because your mother was of low birth and brahmins scorned you…”
+“You are saying those things because you hate brahmins, even though you are yourself half–brahmin, because your mother was of low birth and brahmins scorned you…”

 “You don’t believe it, kid, do you?
-Birth is but an accident, how can it be high or low?
-But yes, I do hate brahmins for I believe in equality.
-I saw the wrong in old ways and tried to change them just as you, yourself, have been tempted to.
+Birth is but an accident, how can it be high or low, but yes, I do hate brahmins for I believe in equality.
+I saw the wrong in old ways and tried to change it just as you, yourself, have been tempted to.
 At least.
-I didn’t become a submissive participant which is all YOU have become in the end.”
+I didn’t become a submissive participant which is all YOU are in the end.”

 The silence was finally broken by sounds of footsteps.
-It was Lakshman, who had come to take him, to tell him that the stage was set to put Sita through fire.
+It was Lakshman who had come to take him, as the stage was set to put Sita through fire.
 Lakshman’s voice seemed broken.
-Rama looked at grieved face, and starting questioning his intentions for following him all these years, Was Lakshman’s so pure a devotion or he too was letting himself be pulled around by the chains of so-called morality just as Rama was (Rama had to acknowledge to himself that Ravana was right about himself, maybe that is why Ravana’s voice had become silent)?
+Rama looked at grieved face, and started questioning his intentions for following him all these years, Was Lakshman’s so pure a devotion or he too was letting himself be pulled around by the chains of so-called morality just as Rama was (Rama had to acknowledge to himself that Ravana was right about himself, maybe that is why Ravana’s voice had become silent)?
 Or, would Lakshman show same devotion if he knew the temptations his godly brother had been visited by?

 Copyright – Sidharth Vardhan